HomeFAQ

 clear search

-What if I am Non-Binary I want to travel with Contiki?
+What if I’m non-binary and I want to travel with Contiki?

-What if I am trans or transitioning and want to travel on Contiki?
+What if I am trans or transitioning and want to travel with Contiki?

 Got any specific medication or medical requirements?
 Let us know before you go!

-What training do you give your team on the LGBTQIA+ community?
+What training does Contiki give its team on the LGBTQIA+ community?

 We’re committed to serving the LGBTQIA+ community and creating an inclusive environment throughout all of Contiki, this extends from your on-trip experience, to our call centres and our content.
 Many of our team are part of the queer community and we’re proud to offer an inclusive working, as well as travelling environment.

 I’m non-binary and am curious if I’ll be the only one on my trip.
-Do many trans/non-binary people participate in these Contiki?
+Do many trans/non-binary people travel with Contiki?

-Can I hear from other LGBTQ+ travellers who have travelled with Contiki?
+Can I hear from other LGBTQIA+ travellers who have travelled with Contiki?

-Of course! have lots of LGBTQIA+ content featured on our six-two (our online travel magazine), about traveller experiences, LGBTQIA+ friendly destinations and travel tips in general.
+Of course!
+We have lots of LGBTQIA+ content featured on six-two (our online travel magazine), about traveller experiences, LGBTQIA+ friendly destinations and travel tips in general.
 Here are some examples.

 https://www.contiki.com/six-two/lgbtq-travel-tips